Mokkapps/vuejsnation-2023-lightning-talk-polite-popup-nuxt-3-slides/slides.md

 # Let's build a polite popup

-Before visitors are asked to sign up, they have to
+A polite popup appears to visitors if they

 <v-clicks>

-- be **visiting a page with Vue-related content** as the newsletter targets Vue developers
+- are **visiting a page with Vue-related content** as the newsletter targets Vue developers
-- be **actively scrolling** the current page for **6 seconds or more**
+- are **actively scrolling** the current page for **6 seconds or more**
 - **scroll through at least 35%** of the current page during their visit

 </v-clicks>